frederic-perez/AmE-dictionary/data/dictionary.md

 __be glad to see the back of__ _idiom_ Be happy when a person leaves.
 __be hard hit (by something)__ _idiom_ To be adversely affected (by something) to a great degree; to suffer financial losses (as the result of something).
 __be here to stay__ _idiom_ To become permanent or firmly established; to be a normal part of everyday life, especially after once being abnormal or unusual.
-__be honor-bound to do (something)__ _idiom_ To be or feel obliged to do something because it is morally correct or required by one's sense of duty or integrity, even if one does not desire to do so.
+__be honor-bound to do (something)__ _idiom_ To be or feel obliged to do something because it is morally correct or required by one’s sense of duty or integrity, even if one does not desire to do so.
 __be hounded (by someone or something)__ _idiom_ To be pursued, chased, badgered, or pestered (by someone or something), especially persistently or relentlessly.
 __be in a pickle__ _slang_ To be in a troublesome situation.
 __be in for a surprise__ _idiom_ To be guaranteed to receive or experience an unexpected outcome, especially a negative one.
-__be in over (one's) head__ _idiom_ To be too deeply involved in or with a difficult situation, beyond the point of being able to control or cope any longer. _I think I'm in over my head with Amy.
-She wants marriage, kids, and a house, and I'm just not ready for any of that._
+__be in over (one’s) head__ _idiom_ To be too deeply involved in or with a difficult situation, beyond the point of being able to control or cope any longer. _I think I’m in over my head with Amy.
+She wants marriage, kids, and a house, and I’m just not ready for any of that._
 __be just the same (to someone)__ _idiom_ To make no difference (to someone) one way or another; to be unimportant (to someone) what happens.
 __be left holding the bag__ _idiom_ To have responsibility or guilt for something foisted upon oneself; to take the blame for something.
 Primarily heard in US.
 __be left out in the cold__ _idiom_ :two: To be ignored, forgotten and neglected.
 __be like herding cats__ _idiom_ To be very unwieldy or unmanageable; to be nearly impossible to organize.
 Usually said of a group of people.
 __be no picnic__ _Looking after four children is no picnic._
-__be on (one's) conscience__ _idiom_ To be a persistent cause or source of guilt, such as an act of wrongdoing.
+__be on (one’s) conscience__ _idiom_ To be a persistent cause or source of guilt, such as an act of wrongdoing.
 __be on track__ _idiom_ To progress or develop as planned, scheduled, or expected.
 __be shown the ropes__ _idiom_ To be taught how to do or perform a job, task, or activity; to have explained or demonstrated how something is done.
-__be sitting pretty__ _idiom_ To be in an ideal living situation (typically because one is financially comfortable), or in an advantageous position. _With all the money you inherited from Aunt Myrtle, you'll be sitting pretty for the rest of your life._
+__be sitting pretty__ _idiom_ To be in an ideal living situation (typically because one is financially comfortable), or in an advantageous position. _With all the money you inherited from Aunt Myrtle, you’ll be sitting pretty for the rest of your life._
-__be square (with one)__ _idiom_ To no longer be in dispute or disagreement with one; to not be indebted to one anymore. _Look, if you just help me get this job, we'll be square._
+__be square (with one)__ _idiom_ To no longer be in dispute or disagreement with one; to not be indebted to one anymore. _Look, if you just help me get this job, we’ll be square._
 __be still in the game__ _idiom_ To remain a contender for success despite setbacks or difficulties.
 __beach__ _v_
 __beadledom__ _n_ A gratuitous or officious display or exercise of authority, as by petty officials.